Saucter/Rihal-data-engineering-challenge/README.md

 The code itself can be found in the Rihal data engineering challenge.py file that is included in the repository

 Instructions:

-The language utilized for the soltution was Python 3.9 For the code to function properly the following libraries would have to be installed:
+For the code to function properly the following libraries would have to be installed:

 * regex (import re)